x86Enthusiast/Growfridge/README.md

 You can find the graphics used in that part of the website in the tutorial-images folder.

 ## License
-This project is licesed under the Gnu Public License 3
+This project is licensed under the Gnu Public License 3